 6. Do They Offer Ongoing Support?

 If a web design company can create the perfect website for you that’s great!
 You definitely want to make sure that once your site goes live, however, that the design firm will continue to offer support.
 Or if tech support is even available through the firm.
-If you can’t fix it yourself, you’ll want to be in touch with the company that built it after all.
+If you can’t fix it yourself, you’ll want to stay in touch with the company that built it or hire a company that provides this service like a WordPress Maintenance Service or any other that focuses on your website style.

 Do they offer a warranty?
 Did they explain to you what to do if you’re ever having trouble with your email or the functionality of your website?
 If you are having problems do you know exactly who to contact?
 Getting the answers to these questions before your process begins can help reassure you you’re making the right choice.